Naqada III: Dynasty 0

 The Egyptian rulers of the period belong to the so-called "Dynasty 0", and may have ruled over some parts of Upper Egypt.
-They include rather obscure rulers such as Crocodile, Iry-Hor, Ka, and perhaps by the king Scorpion II, whose name may refer to, or be derived from, the goddess Serket, a special early protector of other deities and the rulers..
+They include rather obscure rulers such as Crocodile, Iry-Hor, Ka, and perhaps the king Scorpion II, whose name may refer to, or be derived from, the goddess Serket, a special early protector of other deities and the rulers.
 The period ended with the rise of Narmer, who became the first king of the First Dynasty and the first unifier of Egypt.